• Skip to primary navigation

 9. University of Minnesota-Crookston

-The free laptops for college students program at the University of Minnesota-Crookston is part of the UMC Advantage, a comprehensive experience that has helped UMC become one of the greatest regional universities in the Midwest.
+The free laptops for college students program at the University of Minnesota-Crookston is part of the UMC Advantage.
+This comprehensive experience has helped UMC become one of the greatest regional universities in the Midwest.

 All entering on-campus freshmen receive free computers for college students, while online students who complete half of their classes on-campus can qualify for a free laptop.

-UM Crookston ensures that students have everything they need for today and tomorrow by putting a heavy emphasis on technology and innovative learning.
+UM Crookston ensures that students have everything they need for today and tomorrow by heavily emphasizing technology and innovative learning.

 The University of Minnesota Crookston was formed in 1966 on the site of an agricultural research farm that had been established in 1895.